Philip Margo

-Philip Frederick Margo (April 1, 1942 – November 13, 2021) was an American musician and author who was a longtime member of The Tokens, along with his brother Mitch.
+Philip Frederick Margo (April 1, 1942 – November 13, 2021) was an American musician and author who was a longtime member of the Tokens, along with his brother Mitch.
 They are best known for their hit recording of "The Lion Sleeps Tonight" which rose to #1 on the Billboard Hot 100 and remained there for three weeks in 1961.

 Biography

-Margo was born in Brooklyn on April 1, 1942, to Leon and Ruth (née Becker) Margules.
-He was of Sephardi and Ashkenazi Jewish origin from The Ottoman Empire, The Austro-Hungarian Empire, and The Russian Empire.
+Margo was born in Brooklyn, New York, on April 1, 1942, to Leon and Ruth (née Becker) Margules.
+He was of Sephardi and Ashkenazi Jewish origin from the Ottoman Empire, the Austro-Hungarian Empire, and the Russian Empire.

 Margo authored the 2010 science fiction novel, The Null Quotient.

 He died at a hospital in Los Angeles, California, after suffering a stroke, on November 13, 2021, at the age of 79.

 The Tokens

 In addition to his singing, Margo also played the drums.
 He performed with The Tokens on the following television programs: